Complete Spin and Valley Polarization by Total External Reflection from Potential Barriers in Bilayer Graphene and Monolayer Transition Metal Dichalcogenides: Theory

-Experimental observation of single valley transmission requires single valley regions of large angular width.
-The width depends on $\theta$ and $V$ but $\theta$ cannot be controlled experimentally.
-The only option is to adjust the top gate voltage to control $V$.
-Fig.~\ref{svtfig} shows this leads to large angular widths for all $\theta$.
-The single valley range boundaries are found from the contour geometry \cite{suppl} and the top gate voltage is adjusted to maximize the minimum single valley range width at each $\theta$.
-By choosing the case when the valleys are the same on both sides of $0^\circ$ (left) or different (right), single valley regions of width $\sim 17.3 - 53.0^\circ$ can be obtained for all $\theta$.
-Similar widths occur over a reasonable range of Hamiltonian parameters.
-The required bias is modest and outside the range needed for a Lifshitz transition \cite{suppl}.

-Now consider the semiconducting TMDs.
-The band Hamiltonian for one monolayer is obtained by applying the unitary transformation $\mathrm{diag}(1, e^{i\theta}, e^{-i\theta}, e^{-i\theta})$ to the Hamiltonian in ref. \cite{Kormanyos13}.
+In the case of semiconducting TMDs, the band Hamiltonian for one monolayer is obtained by applying the unitary transformation $\mathrm{diag}(1, e^{i\theta}, e^{-i\theta}, e^{-i\theta})$ to the Hamiltonian in ref. \cite{Kormanyos13}.
 This gives

 where the spin index, $s_z=\pm 1$.
-The band edge energies are $\epsilon_v$ in the valence band, $\epsilon_c$ in the conduction band, $\epsilon_{v-3}$ three bands below the valence band and $\epsilon_{c+2}$ two bands above the conduction band. $c_i = \gamma_i / \hbar$, the $\gamma_i$ are parameters defined in ref. \cite{Kormanyos13} and obtained here by fitting to \textit{ab-initio} data \cite{Liu13,Jain13,suppl}.
+The band edge energies are $\epsilon_v$ in the valence band, $\epsilon_c$ in the conduction band, $\epsilon_{v-3}$ three bands below the valence band and $\epsilon_{c+2}$ two bands above the conduction band. $c_i = \gamma_i / \hbar$ and the $\gamma_i$ are parameters defined in ref. \cite{Kormanyos13}.
 The SO splitting of the valence band is $2|\lambda|$ and the small SO splitting of the conduction band is neglected.
 In $K'$, $-\lambda$ replaces $\lambda$.
+The parameter values are detailed in section \ref{TMDSection}.

+The potential in the full TMD Hamiltonian is taken to be a scalar function, $V(x')$ instead of the diagonal matrix that appears in the BLG Hamiltonian.
+This is because hole states are of interest and the effect of a perpendicular electric field on the valence bands appears to be small \cite{Rostami13}.
+However it is difficult to quantify this as there is no electrostatic model similar to the one in ref. \cite{McCann06} for BLG.

+To analyze the symmetry of the transmission coefficients it is only necessary to consider the Hamiltonian without SO coupling.
+The reason is that SO coupling is negligible in BLG while in TMDs spin-valley locking occurs \cite{Xiao12,Liu13}.
+That is, the main effect of SO coupling in TMDs is to associate opposite spins with opposite valleys.
+For example, if there is a spin up state of energy $E$ in the $K$ valley, then there is a spin down state of energy $E$ in the $K'$ valley.
+In the following, this spin reversal will be taken as understood.
+This allows the notation to be simplified and means the same analysis applies to BLG and TMDs.